coredns/coredns/middleware/kubernetes/README.md

 	  pre-loaded k8s API cache.
 With and without CoreDNS response caching.
     * Try to get rid of kubernetes launch scripts by moving operations into .travis.yml file.
-	* ~~Implement test cases for http data parsing using dependency injection for http get operations.~~
-    * ~~Automate integration testing with kubernetes. (k8s launch and service start-up automation is in middleware/kubernetes/tests)~~